-Author: Simanti Bose, Sudipta Saha (School of Languages and Linguistics, Jadavpur University, India)
+Authors: Simanti Bose, Sudipta Saha (Jadavpur University, India)

 The paper assesses the attitude and vitality of the Mahali speakers in Siyan village of Birbhum district of West Bengal, India.
 With regard to the present status of Mahali spoken in Siyan, the paper also studies its degree of endangerment.

 Mahali is a Munda language of Austroasiatic family.
 According to CENSUS-2011 report, the total population of Mahali in India is nearly 1.5 lakhs.
 It is spoken in Orissa, Jharkhand and Bengal.
 In Bengal, this community is found in Purulia, Jhargram, Bardhaman and Birbhum districts, with a population of nearly 2000 only.
 There is no significant orthographic development towards this language yet.
 There are several varieties of Mahali which are apparently dependent on the place, people and their neighboring languages.

 In this paper, the interview method was employed to collect the primary data.
 In addition, we have also gathered some information through inquiry and observation.

 This paper propounds the following research objectives:

 • To assess the attitude of the Mahali speakers towards this language.